-Madison and Lila Self Graduate Fellowship 2023-2024 Academic Progress Report me Date Departmental coursework requirements.
+Madison and Lila Self Graduate Fellowship 2024-2025 Academic Progress Report

+Na meDate 1.
+Departmental coursework requirements.
 Are you fulfilling all departmental coursework requirements?
 How many credit hours of required coursework are still to be completed?
-What other progress have you made toward your Ph.D.? (master's degree, comprehensive oral exam) Research and professional activities.
+What other progress have you made toward your Ph.D.? (master's degree, comprehensive oral exam.)
+2. Research.
 Please describe your current research.
-Also list any publications, presentations, and attendance at national or international meetings.
-Awards.
+Additionally, list the states and countries of your academic research location(s).
+3. Professional activities.
+List any publications, presentations, and attendance at national or international meetings.
+4. Awards.
 If you have received any awards or other recognition for your work, please explain.
-Faculty mentor interaction.
-Please comment on the nature and quality of your interactions with your faculty mentor.
+5. Faculty mentor interaction.
+Please comment on the nature and quality of your interactions with your mentor.
 Please also confirm your current faculty mentor's name.
+6. 7.
 Degree completion date.
 When do you anticipate receiving your Ph.D.?
 Please comment on your progress toward your professional and SGF goals and vision.
-I plan to continue as a Self Graduate Fellow in 2024-2025.
-Yes No Please provide a tentative list of courses for each semester, including summer, with credit hours, and
+8. I plan to continue as a Self Graduate Fellow in 2025-2026.
+Yes No Please provide a tentative list of courses for each semester, including summer, with credit hours, and include any plans for any other appointments.

-Please attach a current version of your brief biography for use on the Self Graduate Fellowship website and in other publications.
+Please attach a current version of your brief biography (saved as a word document) for use on the Self Graduate Fellowship website and in other publications.

-This form must be received by May 10, 2024, in order for next year's appointments to be processed.
+This form must be received by May 9, 2025, in order for next year's appointments to be processed.
 Please submit electronically to sgf@ku.edu.